Movement Therapy started in the late 1940s in America. Mark Starks Whitehouse, in the 1950s, established the technique.

 - ADHD: Attention Deficit Hyperactive Disorder-Psychiatric disorder generally found in children.

-- Autism: a developmental disorder with varying degrees of severity, generally impairment of communication and interaction are present.
+- Autism: a developmental disorder with varying degrees of severity, generally impairment of communication and interaction is present.

 - Anxiety: A mental health disorder characterized by a feeling of dread or unease caused by the anticipation of danger.